Canonical Byte-String Encoding for Finite-Ring Cryptosystems: Abstract

 \section{Abstract}

-Ring-mapping protocols need a canonical byte-to-residue layer before any algebraic encryption step can begin.
-This paper isolates that layer and presents the \BaseMLen{} codec, a canonical map from byte strings of length less than \(2^{64}\) to lists of residues modulo \(m\).
-The encoder builds on and adapts one of the rANS-based systems proposed by Duda~\cite{duda2013ans}.
-Decoding is exact for all moduli satisfying the paper’s parameter bounds.
-Because the encoding carries the byte length in its fixed-width header, decoding is also tolerant to appended valid suffix digits.
-The paper is accompanied by a Rust implementation of the described protocol, a Lean 4 formalization of the abstract codec with machine-checked proofs, and performance benchmarks.
-The Lean 4 formalization establishes fixed-width prefix inversion and payload-state bounds below \(2^{64}\), stream-level roundtrip correctness, and that every emitted symbol is a valid residue modulo \(m\).
+Ring-mapping cryptosystems need a canonical procedure that converts ordinary byte strings into valid residues before any algebraic encryption step can begin.
+This paper isolates that representation layer and presents the \BaseMLen{} codec, a canonical map from byte strings of length less than \(2^{w}\) to lists of residues modulo \(m\).
+The construction uses two fixed-width \BaseM{} headers, for the byte length and the final normalized state, together with a uniform payload transduction inspired by the normalized-state viewpoint of ANS and rANS~\cite{duda2013ans,giesen2014rans}.

-We conclude with a complexity analysis and a discussion of practical considerations arising in real-world use of the codec.
+The resulting format is deterministic, self-delimiting, and parameterized by the target modulus, which makes it suitable as a transport layer for finite-ring protocols rather than as an entropy coder.
+Its length-first wire format keeps the abstract specification close to the implementation interface: the decoder can recover the declared output size before processing the remaining payload stream, while the encoder remains linear in the emitted digit stream.
+For every supported modulus, decoding reconstructs the original bytes exactly; because the byte length is encoded explicitly, decoding also tolerates appended valid suffix digits and stops after the declared payload has been recovered.

+The paper links the abstract codec to a companion Rust implementation and a Lean 4 formalization with machine-checked proofs.
+The formal development establishes fixed-width header inversion, normalization-window bounds on the stored payload state, stream-level roundtrip correctness, and validity of every emitted residue.

+We also analyze asymptotic representation cost, report representative native-code throughput, and discuss practical limits such as exposed message length, implementation-level allocation bounds, and the distinction between deterministic serialization and cryptographic protection.

 \keywords{finite-ring cryptography, message representation, \BaseM{} encoding, formal verification}